Training & Qualifications /

 Each of these CBEs will be of one-hour duration and made up of two different question types:

-You will be allocated up to 50 questions to answer within the hour permitted for each CBE.
-At least 30 of the responses to the questions must be correct to pass each CBE.
+Each question type is worth one mark.
+You will be allocated the relevant number of questions to answer within the hour permitted for each CBE.
+At least 60% of the responses to the questions must be correct to pass each CBE.

-The questions for a CBE will be randomly selected before you start the test and therefore each assessment will be unique.
+The questions for a CBE will be selected before you start the test.

 Study CTA with Kaplan

-*ACCA students must have passed the Advanced Tax P6 Paper.
+*ACCA students must have passed the Advanced Taxation (P6) Paper.